liangzheng816/OfficeDocs-SharePoint/migration/overview-of-the-sharepoint-migration-assessment-tool.md

 The tool is built to be run from within a SharePoint 2010, 2013, or 2016 farm and has these prerequisites:

 - To run the tool, all files must be extracted from any compressed package before execution.
 - The tool must run as the Farm service account.
-A farm administrator account is acceptable as long as the account has been given read access to all web applications.
+A farm administrator account is acceptable as long as the account is given read access to all web applications.
 The account also needs explicit Full Control permissions on both **Operations** > **Administrators** and **Sharing** > **Permissions** on the User Profile service application.
 There are a series of checks to ensure that the account has enough permissions before it scans the environment.
 - The tool supports only English versions of SharePoint.

 ## Config files